 On the departure day, the hotel's check-out time was 11am, but guests could pay 2000Yen/per hour to delay check-out.
 So we paid 6000Yen to check out at 2pm, allowing Vincent to finish watching game 2 of MLB World Series on TV in our room.
 Our AA flight departure was delayed from 5:50pm to 8pm.

-Vincent purchased Sony WH-1000XM3 Noise Cancellation Headphone specifically for the long flights and was very pleased with them.
+Vincent purchased a Sony WH-1000XM3 Noise Cancellation Headphone specifically for the long flights and was very pleased with it.

 Review of Mitsui Garden Hotel Ueno - We booked a 194 sq-ft high floor double